Chad women's national football team: Background and development

 With a FIFA trigramme of CHA, Chad has limited female participation in football having only 1,010 registered female footballers in 2006.
 Rights to broadcast the 2011 Women's World Cup in the country were bought by the African Union of Broadcasting.

-Home stadium

-The Chad women's national team play their home matches on...

-Kits
+On 30 October 2025, Chad trashed Libya with a result of 16-0, which marked their biggest victory as to date.

 Results and fixtures

 The following is a list of match results in the last 12 months, as well as any future matches that have been scheduled.